xamarin/XamarinAndroidXMigration/source/Xamarin.AndroidX.Migration/README.md

 > These assets are build as part of the MSBuild process.

- - `Xamarin.AndroidX.Migration` - this is the main library that jetifies and cecilfies the files.
+ - `Migration` - this is the main library that jetifies and cecilfies the files.
- - `Xamarin.AndroidX.Migration.Tool` - this is a command-line utility to
-   execute various jetification and cecilfication commands.
+ - `Tool` - this is a command-line utility to execute various jetification and cecilfication commands.
- - `Xamarin.AndroidX.Migration.BuildTasks` - this is a set of MSBuild tasks that are used to jetify and cecilfy files during a build.
+ - `BuildTasks` - this is a set of MSBuild tasks that are used to jetify and cecilfy files during a build.